On a clique-building game of Erd\H{o}s: The star-building game

 \begin{proposition} If Star$(n)$ is a Player 1 win for some $n\geq 3$, then Star$(n+2)$ is a Player 2 win. \end{proposition} \begin{proof} Suppose $n$ is such that Star$(n)$ is a Player 1 win.
 We play the Star$(n+2)$ game with Red going first and show that Blue has a winning strategy.

-Consider the configurations $S_3$ and $S_4$ pictured below.
+Consider the configurations $S_3$ and $S_4$ depicted in \Cref{fig7}.
 In each case, there are precisely two red edges drawn and we include the possibility that the blue edge $u_1u_2$ contained in the $K_n$ might be incident to one or both of the red edges (i.e. we might have $u_i=w_j$ for some $i$ and $j$), but we require that the two vertices $w_1$ and $w_2$ be distinct.

 \begin{claim*} If Red and Blue alternate claiming one edge starting from either $S_3$ or $S_4$ with Red going first, then Blue has a strategy to end the game with a star of size at least as large as Red's largest star. \end{claim*} \begin{subproof} Note that the restriction of both $S_3$ and $S_4$ to the $K_n$ subgraph $K_{n+2}\setminus\{ v_1, v_2\}$ pictured is precisely an instance of the Star$(n)$ game in which Blue has made the first move, and no other move has been played yet.
 Blue now plays as follows.